-Zach has been part of the Camp Kee Tov family for nearly 25 years.
+Zach has been part of the Camp Kee Tov family for 25 years.
 He began his “career” as a Habonim camper in 1989 and hasn’t left since!
-Ten years in the field, 58 nights under the stars on overnights and countless song sessions later, Zach enters his fourth year as Director and is eager to make this the best summer yet!
+Ten years in the field, 58 nights under the stars on overnights and countless song sessions later, Zach enters his fifth year as Director and is eager to make this the best summer yet!

 Kee Tov is in Zach’s blood.
 Over 10 family members (siblings, parents, cousins, uncles and aunts) have all been CKT staff members.
 Some have called the Schnur family the Kennedys of Kee Tov.
 (No one’s actually said that.)

 Prior to working at Kee Tov full time, Zach was a sportswriter at a major newspaper and has worked at numerous schools.
 An avid sports fan, he roots passionately for the San Francisco Giants, 49ers and Washington Huskies (his alma mater).
 He likes the idea of frequent parades down Market Street.

 Zach takes pride in his fuzzy milk pouring, loves the game Mississippi (even in an empty field!) and tries to learn nearly 1,000 camper’s names each summer.
 (He gets close!)

 He eats, breathes and dreams Kee Tov.
 If you want fun, family and ruach, you’ve come to the right spot.
 There is no better place on Earth than here!
 Welcome to Camp Kee Tov!